commandprompt/pgmanage-docs/src/en/02_quick_start.md

 Connections and Connection Groups are shown on the left.
 Clicking on the left panel items shows the item’s view/edit form.
 To create a new database connection click on `➕ Add` → `Connection`.
 Set the title and connection type; the rest of the form will change depending on the type selected.
 Fill in the rest of the database connection properties.

-> _**Note:**_ Alternatively, the connection string may be used to establish a database connection.
+Alternatively, the connection string may be used to establish a database connection.
-> _**Note:**_ the password field is optional.
+The password field is optional.
 If you leave it empty, the password prompt will be shown each time when establishing the connection.

-> For PostgreSQL connections, PgManage will also try to retrieve the connection password from the `.pgpass` file before showing the password prompt.
+💡 For PostgreSQL connections, PgManage will also try to retrieve the connection password from the **.pgpass** file before showing the password prompt.

 There are two special connection types, which behave differently from the rest: